Gitting More Out of Git

 Conflicts

-~$ git checkout master
+~/repo$ git checkout main

-~$ git merge feature
+~/repo$ git merge new-feature

 Auto-merging README.md